elunna/nerfhack-changelog/README.md

 * alhoons were covetous in EvilHack, now they move normally but speed was increased
 * alhoons can now displace monsters
 * landsharks were recolored to bright blue
-* jumping spiders may appear in small groups
+* phase spiders may appear in small groups
 * zoo bats now cause confusion when eaten
 * byahkees were recolored to yellow
 * athols have increased size, weight, and nutrition